Grand Challenge: The Ultimate information system will work so well that finding information is as easy as remembering it.

 Anti-Corporate Media.
 Radio and Internet.
 I co-founded (with Ann Bishop) *Prairienet, the community network of Urbana-Champaign Illinois.
 I've also been active with iBiblio, the Public's Library, in Chapel Hill.
 I've had a life-long passion for music and gadgets, and a good place to put them together is radio.
-I did The Lone Rhinoceros Show and lots of other stuff (music & programming, engineering and events) at WEFT, community radio in Champaign.
+I hosted The Lone Rhinoceros Show and lots of other stuff (music & programming, engineering and events) at WEFT, community radio in Champaign.
 I was on the air for a couple of years, and involved with radio production, at WXDU, Duke University's community radio station.
-These days, I can be heard Thursday mornings from 10am-noon on KSUA, UAF's student-run radio with my show, Notes from the Underground.
+I also had a show for a few years on KSUA, UAF's student-run radio with my show, Notes from the Underground.
 Yes, there are non-commercial alternatives, and they are great!!!

 Environmentalist.
 How many environments do you have to live in?
 What's happening to the one we share?
-Get educated about environmental issues - visit Envirolink or get informed about the environmental movement - try Earth First!
-Journal.
-Some easy steps to help: become *paperless.
+Get educated about environmental issues - visit Envirolink or get informed about the environmental movement.
+One way way to get started: Become *paperless.